labishbardiya/Mini-Version-Control-System/README.md

 # Mini Version Control System (MVCS)

 ## Overview
-MVCS is a simplified version control system implemented in C for demonstrating Data Structures and Algorithms (DSA) concepts.
-It tracks:
+MVCS is a simplified version control system implemented in C. It tracks:
 - changes to files,
 - creates commit history,
 - supports branching, and
 - allows restoration of previous versions.

 This project showcase the application of core DSA principles in a real-world context.
+It progressively evolves from a basic linked list–based commit tracker into a mini Git-like tool, built entirely from scratch in C.

 ---